imairi/JiraToAsana/README.md

 # JiraToAsana

-Copy Jira ticket to Asana from Chrome Extension.
+Copy Jira issue to Asana from Chrome Extension.

 The below options are automatically set to Asana task.

 - multiple projects
 - custom field options(enum) for each project

-Let's save time to copy & paste Jira ticket to Asana as much as possible.
+Let's save time to copy & paste Jira issue to Asana as much as possible.

 # Features

 ## Create Asana task

 Open JiraToAsana, it loads Jira title and url.
-Click "Create Task" button, Asana task will be created following the Jira ticket with custom settings.
+Click "Create Task" button, Asana task will be created following the Jira issue with custom settings.
 Custom settings detail is reffered to the below.

 ## Show Related tasks

-If related tasks for the Jira tickets in Asana, the tasks link will be displayed in the extension.
+If related tasks for the Jira issue in Asana, the tasks link will be displayed in the extension.
 It is the results for searching the Jira number in Asana.

 # Settings